How to have the best tubing experience:

 • Make sure that you have the correct type of life jacket for your trip - find the best one for your age/height/weight here

-• If you're bringing a pet with you, make sure that they also have a life jacket - even if they can swim!
+• If you're bringing a pet, make sure they also have a life jacket - even if they can swim!

 Tube Safety